SSC Napoli Vs. Inter Milan Preview, Odds: Serie A Is Back, Inter Need Rare Win In Naples To Stay Top Of Table

 That defeat ended Inter’s UEFA Champions League bid, shifting the focus back to the domestic competition which concludes Matchday 18 on Monday, the halfway mark of the season, with last season’s fourth-place finishers standing a highly realistic chance of ending the eight-year dominance of defending champions Juventus over the Italian league.

 Heading into Monday’s action, Inter and Juve stood level on points at 42, atop the Serie A table.
 But the Turin club trailed based on goal difference.
 Inter’s 22 positive difference easily outpaces Juve’s 14.
-But if Juventus, as expected, defeats sixth-place Cagliari in an earlier match on Monday, Inter Milan must take the full three points from their rivals from Naples in order to hold the pace-setting position at the halfway mark.
+But if Juventus, as expected, defeats sixth-place Cagliari in an earlier match on Monday, Inter Milan must take the full three points from its rivals from Naples in order to hold the pace-setting position at the halfway mark.

 Under first year Coach Antonio Conte — who guided Juve to the first three of their current string eight titles — Inter Milan will be facing a familiar face on the opposite touch line.
 After Napoli sacked Manager Carlo Ancelotti on December 10, the team quickly hired former AC Milan boss Gennaro Gattuso, who has so far lost one game and won one with his new squad.